To be a registered voter in Howard County, you must meet the following requirements:

-For the 2014 Gubernatorial Primary Election, the deadline to change your party affiliation is June 3, 2014.
+For the 2016 Presidential Primary Election, the deadline to change your party affiliation is March 15, 2016.
 All party affiliation changes must be in writing and signed by the voter.

 If a voter is required to provide identification information but fails to do so before voting, the voter will be issued a provisional ballot.
 The provisional ballot will only be counted if the voter is duly registered and provides the identification information before the canvassing of the provisional ballots occurs.

 Voter registration applications can be obtained at the following locations: